- How to access it

 - Internal Reference number: It is the internal numbering of a matter that is different than that of the Court.
 This is the firm's reference of file number of the matter.

-- is hard coded.
+- Matter Priority: A defined list that is hard coded.
 Priority serves the color coding on Matter Boards.

 - Stage: Select the Litigation Stage this Case will start in.
 This is a customizable list that depicts the Litigation Stages a Case can go through. ex.
 First Instance, Appeal, Cassation, and so on.